de-DEen-US

 What's Next?

 Scientists are still learning about the best ways to use psychedelics.
-They are studying things like the right dose and how to combine them with therapy.
+They are studying things like the right dose and how to combine them with professional guidance.

 We're experiencing a renaissance in psychedelic science.
-These substances reveal fundamental truths about consciousness and offer new hope for treating mental illness. - Roman, Limitless Retreats Team
+These substances reveal fundamental truths about consciousness and offer new hope for understanding consciousness and supporting personal growth. - Roman, Limitless Retreats Team

 Related Articles: